veritas9872/Horovod-Pytorch-Tutorial/docker_files/README.md

 The Dockerfile here is used to create an environment where Horovod can be used with Pytorch.

-Software versions have been fixed for my convenience.
+Software versions have been fixed for Python, Pytorch, etc. for my convenience.

 However, they can be changed manually.

-The current installation uses pip instead of Anaconda.
+Also, the current installation uses pip instead of Anaconda.

 This is keeping with the original Dockerfile in Horovod.